mhodki/ISWC2023_IDO/README.md

 3. A copy of the *.ttl file for IDO

 The intention is to allow reviewers and interested party to see the ontology with limited instance data for illustrative purposes.
-The site does not include the OTTR templates.